Iryna Farion

-Iryna Dmytrivna Farion (Ірина Дмитрівна Фаріон, /uk/; 29 April 1964 – 19 July 2024) was a Ukrainian linguist and nationalist politician who served as a deputy in the Verkhovna Rada from 2012 to 2014 as a member of Svoboda.
+Iryna Dmytrivna Farion (Ірина Дмитрівна Фаріон, /uk/; 29 April 1964 – 19 July 2024) was a Ukrainian linguist and nationalist politician who served as a deputy in the Verkhovna Rada from 2012 to 2014.
+She served as a political member of Svoboda in 2005 until her assassination in 2024.
 She was a professor at the Department of Ukrainian Language at Lviv Polytechnic's Institute of Humanitarian and Social Sciences.

-She was known for her campaigns to promote the Ukrainian heritage language learning as a part of decolonisation, and for her vocal criticism of Ukrainians who spoke Russian.
+Farion was known for her campaigns to promote the Ukrainian heritage language learning as a part of decolonisation, and for her vocal criticism of Ukrainians who speak Russian.

-Farion was assassinated outside of her home on 19 July 2024.

 Early life and education

-Iryna Dmytrivna Farion was born 29 April 1964 in Lviv.
-Her mother was a teacher and her father was a plumber.
+Iryna Dmytrivna Farion was born on 29 April 1964 in Lviv, Ukraine, to Dmytro Farion, a plumber, and Yaroslava Farion (née Slipets), a librarian.

 Farion graduated from the philology department of Lviv University in 1987.
 Until 1991, she was head of the center of Ukrainian studies at Lviv University.
 In 1996, she defended her doctoral thesis in philology at Lviv University.
 (Note: Candidate of Sciences.)